UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/ANSYS.md

 The .in file mentioned in the scripts below is a [Fluent journal file](https://www.cfd-online.com/Wiki/Fluent_FAQ#Journal_File_and_Text_User_Interface_.28TUI.29_Related), giving it the list of commands to carry out in batch mode.

-### Example serial ANSYS/Fluent jobscript
+### Example serial ANSYS Fluent jobscript

+!!! important "Serial ANSYS Fluent not currently working on Myriad"
+	Currently we have not been able to get serial ANSYS Fluent jobs working on Myriad with ANSYS 2023.R1.

-Here is an example jobscript for running Fluent in serial mode (1 core).
+Here is an example jobscript for running Fluent in serial mode (1 core). **Note**: this is for an older version of ANSYS which is not currently available on Myriad and Kathleen cannot run serial jobs.

 ```
 #!/bin/bash -l